la2050/archive/_organizations/union-de-vecinos.md

    o Successful in swearing in one of our members as a Housing Authority of City of LA Board of Commissioner (HACLA);

-   o Stopped HACLAâ€™s elimination of public housing for a 3 year period;
+   o Stopped HACLA’s elimination of public housing for a 3 year period;

    o Passed 2 advisory measures in Maywood protecting families from the demolition of their homes;